JOSEPH-THATO/Toy-Robot-Simulator/README.md

 ## Setting up and Running the project

-### export PYTHONPATH=/Users/joes/Desktop/Toy Robot Simulator
+### export PYTHONPATH=/Users/joes/Desktop/Toy-Robot-Simulator
 or
-### edit sys.path.append("/Users/joes/Desktop/Toy Robot Simulator") to your project path
+### edit sys.path.append("/Users/joes/Desktop/Toy-Robot-Simulator") to your project path

 ### Installing pre-requisites
 The project uses pip-tool to manage dependencies and it also utilize a Makefile that can be found at the root of the project.